folio-org/raml-module-builder/README.md

   - (Throwable) exception - if an exception was thrown during the API call

-The `HttpModuleClient request` function can receive the following parameters:
+The `HttpModuleClient2 request` function can receive the following parameters:
  - `HttpMethod` - (default: GET)
  - `endpoint` - API endpoint
  - `headers` - Default headers are passed in if this is not populated: Content-type=application/json, Accept: plain/test